leif-larsen/beautiful-jekyll/_drafts/2019-03-21-On-Burning-the-Candle-From-All-Sides.md

 One of the key take-aways I'm left with, is the fact that it's ok to not work on any side projects at all times.
 It is ok to just spend time with family and friends, and I don't always have to do something to advance my career.
 I think that having a child will help me in maintaining this attitude, as I want to prioritize my family over anything else.

 Another lesson is to take out enough vacation and use it to recharge the batteries.
 In Norway, we generally have 5 weeks of vacation within a year.
-In a typical year, I have used all the weeks, but usually it ends up with a week here, or a few days here, with the summer typically at 2 weeks.
+In a typical year, I have used all the weeks, but usually it ends up with a week here, or a few days here, with the summer vacation typically being 2 weeks.
 I actually cannot remember last time I had more than 2 weeks of vacation at once.
-Going forward I'll make sure I at least have 3 weeks of vacation during the summer.
+Going forward I'll make sure I at least have 3 weeks of vacation during the summer, and schedule the rest in a reasonable way.

 Disconnecting from work, after working hours is also important.
 Working with tech allows us to always be available, through mail, chat apps etc. I have made a point out of not being available outside of office hours.
 This means I don't have notifications on my phone for work related apps, I don't have a home office setup anymore (still have a desk, but that's for my gaming rig and guitar practice), and I aim to not do any work at home.
 Obviously, there might be times where I simply just have to, but that should be kept to a minimum.
 To be able to relax it is crucial to be able to disconnect.
 An effect of this is that I don't lay awake thinking about work related issues anymore, which is nice for a change.